August Wilson's Seven Guitars

 Crystal A. Dickinson

-Crystal A. Dickinson (Louise) is a New Jersey native, proud to be making her New Jersey debut at Two River Theater!
-Broadway: You Can't Take It With You, Clybourne Park (Theater World Award).
-Playwrights Horizons: The Call, Clybourne Park; Signature Theatre: The First Breeze of Summer; Lincoln Center: Broke-ology; Soho Rep: Born Bad; Negro Ensemble Company: Sundown Names and Night-gone Things; Atlantic Theater: Bottom of the World.
+Crystal A. Dickinson, a New Jersey native, made her New Jersey debut at Two River Theater in August Wilson’s Seven Guitars.
+Broadway: You Can’t Take It With You, Clybourne Park (Theater World Award).
+Playwrights Horizons: The Call, Clybourne Park; Signature Theatre: Funnyhouse of a Negro, The First Breeze of Summer; Lincoln Center: Broke-ology; Soho Rep: Born Bad; Negro Ensemble Company: Sundown Names and Night-gone Things; Atlantic Theater: Bottom of the World.
 Regional: Contemporary American Theater Festival, Baltimore Centerstage, 7 Stages, Georgia Shakespeare, Houston Shakespeare, Illinois Shakespeare, Synchronicity.
 Television: The Good Wife, Tyler Perry’s House of Payne.
-Film: This is Where I Leave You, I Origins.
+Film: Collateral Beauty, This Is Where I Leave You, I Origins.
 Education: MFA University of Illinois at Champaign-Urbana and a proud volunteer at the 52nd Street Project.
-Follow her Instagram at crystal.dickinson.

 Charlie Hudson III

-Kevin Mambo (Floyd Barton) What a way to begin my journey with August Wilson: with these most amazing people, in such a special place.
-Humble thanks to this team, and to Brandon for allowing me hold such a bright torch.
+Kevin Mambo made his Two River debut in August Wilson’s Seven Guitars earlier this season.
 Broadway: Fela!
 (Eugene O’Neill Theatre).
 First National Tour: Book of Mormon.
-Off-Broadway: Painted Rocks at Revolver Creek (Signature), Fortress of Solitude (The Public), Brothers from the Bottom (Billie Holiday/NOCCA), SCKBSTD (Virginia Stage, with music and lyrics by Bruce Hornsby), Ruined (Goodman Theatre, MTC; winner of the Pulitzer Prize), Hoodoo Love (Cherry Lane), Jailbait (52nd St. Theater), Once Around the Sun (Zipper), The Last Detail (Lucille Lortel), The Memory of Love’s Refrain (52nd St Theater) , The Convert (McCarter/Goodman/Kirk Douglas), Theatre for One.
+Off-Broadway: Mother Courage (CSC), Painted Rocks at Revolver Creek (Signature), Fortress of Solitude (The Public), Brothers from the Bottom (Billie Holiday/NOCCA), SCKBSTD (Virginia Stage, with music and lyrics by Bruce Hornsby), Ruined (Goodman Theatre, MTC; winner of the Pulitzer Prize), Hoodoo Love (Cherry Lane), Jailbait (52nd St. Theater), Once Around the Sun (Zipper), The Last Detail (Lucille Lortel), The Memory of Love’s Refrain (52nd St Theater), The Convert (McCarter/Goodman/Kirk Douglas), Synching Ink (Alley Theatre), Theatre for One.
 Film: Cadillac Records, Nina, Trooper, The Firing Squad, One of Us Tripped.
-Select TV: Happyish, Mistresses, Soul Food, Law & Order: SVU, Deadline, Criminal Intent, Spin City.
-Awards: three consecutive Daytime Emmy noms, two Daytime Emmy Awards, Helen Hayes nom.
-This performance is dedicated to my mother, who could patiently sit as I found the voice of my own guitar. xo
+Select TV: High Maintenance, Happyish, Mistresses, Soul Food (recurring), Law & Order: SVU, Deadline, Criminal Intent, Spin City.
+Awards: three consecutive Daytime Emmy nominations, two Daytime Emmy Awards, Helen Hayes nomination, Audelco Award.

 Christina Acosta Robinson